Ytgerr/Distributed-Trip-Level-Fual-Consumption-Forecasting/docs/stage2_data_story.md

 Outside air temperature is related to AC and heater usage.
 Environmental context can influence fuel and energy consumption.

 ![Temperature, HVAC and fuel](figures/stage2/06_temperature_hvac_fuel.png)

+Heater usage is highest at low temperatures, AC usage increases at high temperatures, and fuel rate rises at temperature extremes, so outside temperature and HVAC load should be included as environmental features.

 Source file: